fernandezfran/sierras/README.md

 ## Usage

-To start using saws you can read the tutorial and the API.
+To start using sierras you can read the tutorial and the API.

 ## License